Large Logarithms from Quantum Gravitational Corrections to a Massless, Minimally Coupled Scalar on de Sitter: Conclusions

 \centerline{\bf Acknowledgements}

-This work was partially supported by the Czech Science Foundation (GA\v{C}R) grant 20-28525S; by Taiwan MOST grant 108-2112-M-006-004; by the D-ITP consortium, a program of the Neth\-erlands Organization for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW); by NSF grant PHY-1912484; and by the Institute for Fundamental Theory at the University of Florida.
+DG was supported by the Czech Science Foundation (GA\v{C}R) grant 20-28525S.
+SPM was supported by Taiwan MOST grants 109-2112-M-006-002 and 110-2112-M-006-026.
+TP was supported by the D-ITP consortium, a program of the Neth\-erlands Organization for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
+RPW was supported by NSF grant PHY-1912484 and by the Institute for Fundamental Theory at the University of Florida.